 THE VISIT.
 This theatrical documentary provides a glimpse of Booker T. Washington’s historic 1910 visit to Tuscaloosa’s First African Baptist Church.
 It was the city’s largest gathering of black and white citizens at that time.
 The Church went to become a central meeting location during the Civil Rights Movement.
 The performance is adapted from reports in The Tuscaloosa Times-Gazette and the research of Hilary Green at the University of Alabama.

 SAVING GRACE is a documentary by Malcolm Cammeron (my son).
 I served as the project’s production advisor.
 The film is a glimpse into the life of Chari Bostick and her efforts to promote and preserve African American history in Gadsden, Alabama.
-Bostick started the Grace Heritage Foundation and has devoted her time to reclaiming an historic black cemetery in the southern Appalachian city.
+Bostick started the Grace Heritage Foundation and has devoted her time to reclaiming a historic black cemetery in the southern Appalachian city.
 The documentary project was supported by the University of Virginia’s Religion, Race & Democracy Lab.
 Malcolm is a Ph.D. candidate at the University of Virginia in the Corcoran Department of History